russb78/pi-mation/README.md

 Known issues
 ============
-The higher the resolution, the slower certain operations (like previews, movie transcoding) will be.
+The higher the resolution, the slower certain operations (like alpha previews, movie transcoding) will be.

-Pi-Mation is currently best run from within LXDE (the desktop) so it can automatically set the right resolution for your monitor.
+At the moment the preview operation runs slower than the designated FPS so doesn't reflect the frame rate of the finished movie.

-We're currently looking into the best way to run it from the command prompt (pre 'startx') - without asking users to manually set the resolution.
+Pi-Mation wont run from the command prompt (ie. pre 'startx') unless you've direcly specified a resolution.
+Working on a fix.